liun4955/study/readme.txt

-Git is a version control system.
+Gt is a version control system.
 Git is free software.
 123
+1234